HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 There are many HotDB Server cluster components, and the operation mechanism is complicated.
 Troubleshooting is difficult when an exception or malfunction occurs.
 The data collection tool can be used to quickly collect the logs and configuration files required for exception analysis when the user has a cluster problem, thereby improving the impact of the problem-solving speed reduction on the business.

-**Function Entry**: Click "Tools -> Data Collection" in the management platform to enter the "Data Collection" page.
+**Function Entry:** Click "Tools -> Data Collection" in the management platform to enter the "Data Collection" page.

 ![](assets/hotdb-management/image507.png)